pitosalas/cleancont/output/2008-06-24-good-article-about-techcrunch-and-michael-arrington-in-wired.md

 ---
 title: "Good article about TechCrunch and Michael Arrington in Wired"
-subtitle: "I haven’t seen anyone pointing to this [article about TechCrunch and Professor Arrington](http://www..."
+subtitle: "I haven’t seen anyone pointing to this article about TechCrunch and Professor Arrington"
 category: "298"
 tags: ["1978"]
 date: "2008-06-24"